 It’s crazy to think that I almost walked away from this before I even got started… That’s why I’m sharing this story with you.

-The lessons and steps I took to do this really apply to just about anything be it real estate, business, investing, or anything else.
+We’re going to talk about apartment investing and how you can buy an apartment complex too, even if you’re new.
+The lessons and steps I took to do this really apply to just about anything in life from real estate, business, investing, or anything else.

-When I first got started trying to syndicate a deal a year ago, I remember saying,
+When I first got started trying to syndicate an apartment building a deal a year ago, I remember thinking,

 I feel like there are 4 or 5 first steps, but you can only take ONE first step.